top of page

 The agent provides the petitioning function but does not employ you directly.
 This gives you greater flexibility in your earnings potential while keeping your status compliant and providing stability against a single job loss.

-Onboarding costs $4500 and is a one time fee.
-This includes strategizing and developing your itinerary, and providing you with the petitioner's statement.
-Various discounts are available.
+Onboarding costs $4000 and is a one time fee.
+This includes strategizing and developing your itinerary, crafting the petitioner's statement, signing the petition, and RFE support.
+It also includes access to the optional Career Accelerator program.

 Our pricing is 100% transparent, and we provide payment plan options.
 We are up front about our fees and the services we provide, and you will never receive an unexpected charge not listed in our pricing unless the law substantially changes to require something new.
 Our goal is to create as much value as possible for you at a flat rate.